vsw10/ProfileApplication/README.md

 # ProfileApplication
- A Profile App to enter First Name and Last Name and Calculate the age as per the entered DOB.
+ A Profile App to enter First Name, Last Name and Calculate the age as per the entered DOB.